Subhajitdas298/IEM_Sem6_OOPs/README.md

 ## Assignment 1
 1. Hello world
-2. ‎addition subtraction division multiplication
+2. ‎Addition subtraction division multiplication
-3. ‎switch case calculator
+3. ‎Switch case calculator

 ## Assignment 2
 1. Calculator using object
-2. ‎write a java program to define is class, describe it's constructor, overload the constructor, and instantiate the object
+2. ‎Write a java program to define is class, describe it's constructor, overload the constructor, and instantiate the object